-This natural decline in strength is caused by a number of physiological changes, and you can minimize it by avoiding injuries, eating a healthy diet, and training intelligently, but your strength will drop as you get older regardless of how much muscle you have.
+This natural decline in strength is caused by a number of physiological changes, but you can minimize it by avoiding injuries, eating a healthy diet, and training intelligently.

 Here are links to the two most popular sets of powerlifting strength standards:

-If you don’t know your true 1RM off hand or haven’t tested it in the past 12 weeks, use the calculator below to estimate your 1RM based on how many reps you can get with a lighter weight.
+If you don’t know your true one-rep maxes off hand or haven’t tested them in the past 12 weeks, use the calculator below to estimate your one-rep max for your squat, deadlift, and bench and overhead press based on how many reps you can get with a lighter weight.

-After locating men’s bench press chart, I would locate my body weight in the far left-hand column.
+After locating the chart, I’d locate my body weight in the far left-hand column.
 If your weight isn’t listed, use the category that’s closest to your weight.

-For example, I weigh 185 pounds, so I would use the strength standards for someone who weighs 181 pounds.
+I weigh 175 pounds, so I would use the strength standards for someone who weighs 181 pounds.

-If the number is bigger than your 1RM, use the number to the immediate left of it.
-If the number is smaller than your 1RM, then use that number.
+If the number is bigger than your one-rep max, use the number to the immediate left of it.
+If the number is smaller than your one-rep max, then use that number.